 Lithium batteries: Your phone, laptop and other electronic devices contains lithium batteries.
 Lithium batteries and e-cigarettes are dangerous goods.
-If lithium batteries are damaged or short circuited they can start a fire.
-Please do not carry them in your checked-in luggage; carry them with you.
+Please do not carry such items in your hold luggage; carry them with you.
 Follow this link for further information on Lithium batteries.